dward2/BME547/Assignments/final_image_processor.md

 assignment will be considered the correct heart rate for this assignment).

 ### Monitoring Station GUI Client
-At a minimum, your monitoring station GUI cliend should provide a __graphical__ user interface with the following functionality:
+At a minimum, your monitoring station GUI client should provide a __graphical__ user interface with the following functionality:
   + Allow the user to select a patient medical record number from a list of available numbers on the server.
-  + For the selected patient, display the medical record number, the patient name, the latest measured heart rate/ECG image, and the date/time of which this latest heart rate data was uploaded to the server.
+  + For the selected patient, display the medical record number, the patient name, the latest measured heart rate & ECG image, and the date/time at which this latest heart rate data was uploaded to the server.
   + Allow the user to select from a list of historical ECG images and their date/times for the selected patient, download the selected image, and display the selected image side-by-side with the latest ECG image already